Tell Kunara: History

 Epigraphic evidence shows the city had an ensi (governor) but under what auspices is unknown at present.
+A Sukkal (high level dignitary) was also known to be present.

 Archaeology

 Tell Kunara consists of two oval mounds, the western one higher than the eastern, separated by a modern road.
-The eastern mound is designated as the Lower Town.
+The western mound is designated as the Upper Town (excavation area A) and the eastern mound is designated as the Lower Town (excavation areas B, C, D, and E).
 Overall the site extends to roughly 600 meters by 400 meters or about 10 hectares.
 The site was first visited in 1943 when Sabri Shukri of the Iraqi General Directorate of Antiquities in Baghdad conducted a survey, issuing a report dated November 10, 1943.

 The site was examined as part of a larger survey by C. Kepinski in 2011.
-A geomagnetic survey at Tell Kunara showed signs of a monumental (60 meters by 30 meters) building in the Lower Town It has been excavated since 2012 by a French National Center for Scientific Research team led by Christine Kepinski and Aline Tenu.
-Work was then conducted in 2013 and again in 2015, 2016, 2017, 2018, and 2019.
-A few 10 centimeter by 10 centimeter cuneiform tablets were found in 2015 (most concerning flour) and another group in 2018 (most concerning grain).
-Quantities were listed in a new type of gur (volume measure) not previously attested as opposed to the expected Akkadian Gur.
+A geomagnetic survey at Tell Kunara showed signs of a monumental (60 meters by 30 meters) building in the Lower Town It has been excavated in nine seasons since 2012 by a French National Center for Scientific Research team led by Christine Kepinski and Aline Tenu.
+Since 2012 excavation has mainly focused on the lower town.
+A few 10 centimeter by 10 centimeter cuneiform tablets were found in 2015 in Area C (most concerning flour) and 70 more tablets and fragments in 2017, and another group in 2018 in Area E (most concerning grain) bringing the total to around 100.
+Volume quantities were listed in a new type of gur (GUR of Šubartu) not previously attested as opposed to the expected Akkadian Empire GUR.
+The 2018 season consisted of a study session on the tablets and tablet fragments discovered in 2017. followed by excavations in areas in Areas B, C, and E. Work continued in 2019 with a study mission followed by excavation from September 14 to October 13, in Areas B, C, and E. The latest excavation seasons were in 2022 and 2023.